An evolutionary model that satisfies detailed balance: Breeding and mutation

 \section{Breeding and mutation}

 We model breeding as Gibbs sampling \cite{geman1984stochastic} from an exchangeable distribution; exchangeable Gibbs sampling is a standard technique in statistical nonparametric MCMC methods, for example \cite{neal2000markov,hjort2010bayesian}, but in that context it is not of course regarded as a model of breeding.
-The property of exchangeability of $P_\xi$ will be used in two ways: first, in section \ref{sec:selection} we will use it to establish detailed balance for several selection procedures, which establishes that the stationary distribution of populations is indeed as given in equation \ref{eq:stationary1}.
+The property of exchangeability of $P_\xi$ will be used in two ways: first, in section \ref{sec:selection} we will use it to establish detailed balance for several selection procedures, which establishes that the stationary distribution of populations is indeed as given in (\ref{eq:stationary1}).
 Second, in section \ref{sec:measurepn} we use the de Finetti integral representation of $\xi$ to establish limit properties of the stationary distribution as $n\rightarrow\infty$.
+We now give examples of conditional sampling that can be regarded as plausible models of breeding.